 9.10.
-Returning Library Resources
+Returning library resources

-Borrowed books must be returned by before 5.00 p.m. on the due date.
+Borrowed books must be returned by or before 5.00 p.m. on the due date.
 Borrowers remain responsible for books that are issued to them.
 If an issued book is lost or damaged, the matter should be reported to the library immediately.
-Borrower has to replace it with a new copy of the same edition or subsequent edition within due date.
+Borrower has to replace it with a new copy of the same edition or subsequent edition within the due date.
 If the book is not available in the market, the borrower will be charged for the replacement cost of the book and a processing fee of 25% of the value of the book.

 All library resources borrowed must be returned and all outstanding fines must be paid when a student leaves the university.
-The degree certificate will be withheld for the students until they return the borrowed resources and pay the fine.
+The degree certificate will be withheld until they return the borrowed resources and pay the fine.

 9.11.
-Fines and Payments
+Fines and payments

 User library fines are calculated by the library system.
 User account is automatically restricted for book issuing when the fine reaches Rs.
-100.00.
+200.00.
 Student should settle the fines for activation of the restricted account.
 Only library working days are considered for calculation of library fines.
 A fine of Rs.
 5.00 per day will be charged in respect of each book borrowed from lending collection, if not returned by the due date.
-A fine of Rs.
-24.00 per day will be charged in respect of each book borrowed from the returned by the due date.
 A fine of Rs.
 24.00 per day will be charged in respect of each book borrowed from schedule reference collection if not returned by the due date.
 All payments should be made to the Shroff of the Faculty.